tboggs300/backend-examples/README.md

 - Terraform (HCL)
 - Python (coming soon)

-Future plan is to have the all examples written in multiple programming languages.
+Future plan is to have the same examples written in multiple programming languages or with differnet frameworks.